alonzolopez/alonzolopez.github.io/_posts/robotics/2023-03-18-quaternions-for-robotics.md

     - Robotics
 ---

-This article summarizes some of the practical uses of quaternions in robotic applications.
+This article summarizes some of the practical uses and operations involving quaternions in robotic applications.

 ## Quaternion Basics
 A quaternion is defined as the following: